 BDSP TRAINING AFTERCARE

-As a follow up to the training activities detailed in the guidelines, we will also provide aftercare services to participating BDSPs.
+As a follow up to the training activities detailed in the guidelines, aftercare services will also be provided to participating BDSPs.
 The main objective of the aftercare will be to support BDSPs to address any particular skills gaps, or any other challenges that BDSPs may face during the course of their training provision to MSMEs.

 The aftercare support will only be provided on a needs basis and where appropriate or feasible.